 > The threshold is probably somewhere around owning 2x or more your annual income + annual expenses in traditional investment assets (stocks/real estate).

-Does refer to real estate equity?
+Does this refer to real estate equity?

 Say income + expenses is 100k + 50k and you own a 300k house with 30k equity.
 Does this person pass the test or fail by 270k?